AshFitz/we-went/README.md

 * Primary Colour - #E6E5DE - This is an off white colour with a grey understone.
 This colour was used for the nav bar, footer, home background, acitivty background and the logo.
 * Secondary Colour - #041F1E - This is an emerald green colour.
 This was used for most of the text, icons, logo and the profile background colour.
 * Tertiary Colour - C57B57 - This is a pale orange colour.
 Which was used for the like, edit and delte post icons, on hover icons, some of the home page text and the post buttons.
 * Quaternary - #FEFBF1 - This is another off white colour.
-This was used for the post card on the activity page adn post detail page.
+This was used for the post card on the activity page and post detail page.
 It was also used for the profile nav and other text.

 ![alt text](https://github.com/AshFitz/we-went/blob/main/static/images/we-went-coolors.png)